Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Would you prefer veggie capsules over tablets?

 Here’s a supplement that’s tested to be free from all sorts of allergens.
-It doesn’t contain gluten, wheat, peanuts, egg, artificial sweeteners and colors, or excipients like hydrogenated fat or magnesium stearate.
+It doesn’t contain gluten, wheat, peanuts, egg, artificial sweeteners, colors, or excipients like hydrogenated fat or magnesium stearate.

 Each serving of two capsules has 300 mg of calcium citrate.
 There’s also a little ascorbyl palmitate, or vitamin C, to keep it fresh.